Requiring Consultations

 We provide the same type of collaborative consultations for faculty and staff as we do for students.
 We work regularly with faculty and staff on book proposals or chapters, article revisions, career materials, and other writing projects.

 Faculty and staff have the option to work with another faculty member or with an advanced graduate student.
-Please write to Juli Parrish or Megan Kelly at wrc@du.edu or call 303-871-7448 to make an appointment.
+Please write to Juli Parrish or Olivia Tracy at wrc@du.edu.

 -